Clubs and Organizations

 Program Activities Council (PAC)

 PAC is the main programming board for student activities.
-Throughout the semester PAC organizes various trips, game shows, comedians, movies and more for your entertainment pleasure.
-If you have an interest in advertising or planning campus events, concerts and shows, stop by the office to join.
+Throughout the semester, PAC organizes various trips, game shows, comedians, movies and more for your entertainment pleasure.
+The mission of PAC is to enhance student learning outside of the classroom through social, multicultural, educational, and recreational activities.
+If you have an interest in planning or advertising campus events, concerts trips and shows, stop by the office to join or email us at

 Student Government Association (SGA)

 The SGA is the official voice of the student body.
 It appoints student representatives to university committees, allocates the student activities fee to student organizations and protects student rights.
 If you are interested in serving your fellow students, stop by the office or email us at .

 WXCI Campus Radio

 Student Center 213